zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-your-first-maps/create-your-first-maps.md

 * ....

-## Task 1: Create a new app with a Map page
+## Task 1: Create a new app with a map page using the wizard

-Create a new app with a map page using the wizard.
+Create....

 1. Navigate to **App Builder** and click **Create**.
 ![Image alt text](images/create-map-01.png)